Spin structure of diatomic van der Waals molecules of alkali atoms: Performance of the reduced potentials

 To provide further evidence that the reduced model does properly reproduce the spin structure of the real system we now analyze the case where two molecular levels are strongly coupled to each other, for instance, in the vicinity of an avoiding crossing.
 This scenario is shown in Figs. \ref{fig:85Rb2}(a) and \ref{fig:85Rb2}(b) for $^{85}$Rb molecular states with $l=0$ and 2, respectively.
 In both partial waves the broad avoided crossings in Fig. \ref{fig:85Rb2} are generated by one level in $|FM_F(f_af_b)\rangle=|4\text-4(22)\rangle$ state and the other in $|4\text-4(33)\rangle$ state.
 We calculated the $|FM_F(f_af_b)\rangle$ spin component $P_{(f_af_b)}$ from the corresponding numerical molecular wavefunctions, $\Psi_{\rm m}(\vec{r})$.
 In the vicinity of the avoid crossings for both cases, the molecular levels switch their spin state between the $|4\text-4(22)\rangle$ and $|4\text-4(33)\rangle$ state, as is shown in Fig. \ref{fig:AC}.
 The reduced potentials reproduce the spin structure of the relevant molecular very well throughout the whole avoided crossing, in particular for the $s$-wave states.
 For the $d$-wave case, the reduced potentials lead to an overall shift of about 7 G in the curves of the level energy and the spin component.

 The numerical comparison so far has evidenced that our reduced potentials are a generally good replacement of the original potentials in a wide range of magnetic field regimes, despite the notable differences between the two potentials at short range.
 Remarkably, the reduced potentials sufficiently reproduce a variety of physical phenomena, such as the Feshbach resonance, the molecular levels avoided crossing, and the spin structure in scattering and bound molecular states.
 This indicates the fundamental physics governing the molecular spin structure is robust to the specific details of the short-range interactions.
 As we will discuss further, this understanding allows us to parameterize the complex short-range electronic spin exchange interaction, facilitating the characterization of the molecular spin structure.
-For deep molecular levels and those with large $l$, deviations appear on a quantitative level but lead to no qualitative change in concerning the physics.
+For deep molecular levels and those with large $l$, deviations appear on a quantitative level but leave the underlying physics qualitatively unchanged.
 Nevertheless, such deviations can be mitigated by considering reduced potentials supporting a larger number of molecular states.